epomatti/azure-customvision-classification/README.md

 <img src="docs/resource.png"/>

 You may also get these values from the Azure Portal.
+I opened issue [#14595](https://github.com/Azure/azure-cli/issues/14595) to get the Key using the CLI.

 Now add the values to the `.env` file: